sdoxina/AWD-Seatwork-1-1-OS-25/readme.md

 ## Overview

-**Furtune** is a simple web application for managing account transactions.
+**Furtune** is a simple website for managing account transactions.
 Users can start with an initial balance and track deposits and withdrawals.
 The app maintains a history of all transactions, providing clear insights into account activity.

 ### Features
 - Start with a balance of **5000**